tonynt3/tonynt3.github.io/_pages/about.md

 Hi, I'm Tony, a student at Georgia Tech, pursuing my Bachelor's in Computer Science, specializing in Information Internetworks and Cybersecurity, with a minor in Computing and Business through the Denning Technology & Management Program.

-I have a strong interest in the Cybersecurity field, especially areas such as penetration testing and vulnerability research, which I now spend my free time trying to learn.
+I have a strong interest in the Cybersecurity field, hoping to begin my career in Security Engineering.
 Outside of this, I enjoy playing electric guitar, Clash of Clans, and golf.

 Additionally, I've studied abroad (twice), and have completed a few projects which you can learn more about [here](/projects/).